MatthijsKamstra/slidrr/README.md

 ![](bin/img/slidrr.png)

-Entering the world of **presentations** you have a lot of tools to you disposal.
+Entering the world of **presentations** you have a lot of tools to your disposal.
 The most popular must be Powerpoint (windows) and Keynote (mac).

 Both are awesome but will cost you money and generate [lock-in](https://en.wikipedia.org/wiki/Vendor_lock-in).
 These tools are popular with **non**-developers.